 Sponsored by KQED Education

-Belinda will walk you through creative ways to help students investigate topics, find and evaluate reliable resources, respond to opposing viewpoints, and make media to share with peers to express their opinions and positions.
-She will also talk about the roles classroom teachers can play in encouraging students to think critically about issues, participate in vigorous civil discourse, and build their media literacy and communication skills.
+Belinda walks you through creative ways to help students investigate topics, find and evaluate reliable resources, respond to opposing viewpoints, and make media to share with peers to express their opinions and positions.
+She also talks about the roles classroom teachers can play in encouraging students to think critically about issues, participate in vigorous civil discourse, and build their media literacy and communication skills.

-Participants in the edWebinar will learn how to use the site and access the resources needed to readily implement KQED Learn in their classrooms the next day.
-This session will be of particular benefit to middle and high school educators, librarians, and school and district leaders.
-There will be time at the end of the presentation for Belinda to answer your questions.
+edWebinar viewers will learn how to use the site and access the resources needed to readily implement KQED Learn in their classrooms the next day.
+This recorded session will be of particular benefit to middle and high school educators, librarians, and school and district leaders.

 About the Presenter